 Master of Applied Physiology

-Meghann Koppele is a Kane School, Pilates Method Alliance (PMA®), and IM=X certified instructor as well as a Certified Strength and Condition Specialist (CSCS) through the National Strength and Conditioning Association.
+Meghann Koppele Duffy is a Kane School, Pilates Method Alliance (PMA®), and IM=X certified instructor since 2002 as well as a Certified Strength and Condition Specialist (CSCS) through the National Strength and Conditioning Association.
 She has also completed the Functional Anatomy for Movement & Injuries Workshop at Mount Sinai Medical Center.

 In 2014, Meghann and Mariska Breland decided to combine forces to help educate other movement professionals about Pilates for Multiple Sclerosis.
-They realized that their programs were entirely complementary (down to the way each teacher believes a session should begin).
-Meghann joined the Pilates for Neurological Conditions team and began to teach a 3-day Pilates for Neurological Conditions Course based off Mariska's book Pilates for MS and Neurological Conditions in addition to teaching her own Advanced Neuro workshop based on the Koppele Method.
+Meghann joined the Pilates for Neurological Conditions team and began to teach a 3-day Pilates for Neurological Conditions Course based off Mariska's book Pilates for MS and Neurological Conditions in addition to teaching her own Anatomy Connections and Advanced Neuro workshop based on her years of working with clients with neurological disorders .

-Meghann is also the Resident Coordinator and Teacher Trainer at the acclaimed Kane School teacher training program at Kinected in NYC.
-For more information about getting certified through the Kane School or continuing education at Kinected please email firstname.lastname@example.org or visit Kinected's website.
+Meghann is also a Teacher Trainer at the acclaimed Kane School teacher training program at Kinected in NYC.
+For more information about getting certified through the Kane School or continuing education at Kinected please email email@example.com or visit Kinected's website.